jjaburke91/figurefigure/README.md

 1. You should see a message saying your local server has started at `http://localhost:8000/`.
 Open this URL in the browser to view.
 1. Start coding, the development process will automatically rebuild the local project on any code changes.

-Note, this build and server are slightly different to the build that'll be used on the live site.
+Note, this build is slightly different to the build that'll be used on the live site.
 To test a build matching how it'd be live, follow the next guide `Build`.

 ### Build